MiLoSo/challenge-Nuuday_SubscriptionService/README.md

 ##SubscriptionService

 subscription service that saves users and their subscriptions.
-Can add, red, and remove users and subscriptions
+Can add, read, and remove users and subscriptions

 --API controller--